 Umoja creates a space in University Housing in which Black/Pan-African students can come together, grow in their own identities, and learn about the diversity of the Diaspora by sharing a home with each other.
 It is also meant to create safety that will allow for Black wellness, community-building, and academic success.

 All students who live with Umoja receive support in the above areas of learning, as well as utilizing community resources, navigating campus, decision-making, and leadership development.
 There are two resident assistants living on the floor with the scholars, who will act as mentors and assist students in their success.

 Umoja will also offer opportunities on campus, off campus, and in the state and region for students to grow in Black-centered professional development, personal success, decision-making, and wellness.
 Some of these opportunities will also be open to Black non-ARC members.

 25-30 students can enroll in the ARC courses.
 The community where Umoja will be housed can accommodate up to 80 students.

 Are there any additional costs to live in Umoja?

 No, there is no ARC enrollment cost!
-For the 2016-17 academic year, Umoja will be housed in the Living-Learning Center.
+Umoja is housed in the Living-Learning Center.
 The rooms in the Living-Learning Center cost more than traditional rooms in other halls, but there is financial assistance available for a limited number of interested applicants.
-All students, regardless of financial need, are encouraged to apply through the housing application.
+All students, regardless of financial need, are encouraged to apply through My Housing.
 Be sure to select “Umoja Scholars” as your choice on the application.

 Can non-freshmen live with Umoja?

 Yes!
 Living with Umoja is open to students of all graduating classes, as well as graduate and professional school students.
 We encourage non-freshman to apply to Umoja in order to create a larger community of support and mentorship!
-All interested students should apply through the housing application.
+All interested students should apply through My Housing.